 - Morning rush hour ridership: 31,000

-- This project is at 10% conceptual design or Stage Gate 2 – Feasibility Assessment.
+- This project is at 30% conceptual design or Stage Gate 3.

-- Stage Gate 3 or approximately 30% design is projected for the second quarter of 2021.
+- Stage Gate 3 or approximately 30% design will be presented to the TTC Board on December 8, 2021.
 The approval of Stage Gate 3 will establish the overall project performance baseline definition for project scope, schedule and cost, as well as determine the best project delivery strategy.

-- Online public consultation is expected in Q3 2021 after Stage Gate 3.
+- Online public consultation is expected in Q1/Q2 2022 after Stage Gate 3.